 7. 70% of pre-roll ads are watched till the end

 Do you always skip the ads before a video?
 If you answered yes, you are actually part of a small percentage who do.
 Surprisingly, 70% of people worldwide are watching the ads the whole way through, before they view the latest viral video of someone’s pet (the number of Instagram’s pet influencers also increased significantly, as now 65% of pet owners post about their pet at least two times a week).

-As it currently stands, Facebook is mostly favoured with those in the 23-37 age bracket, with a recent survey finding that 80% of people within this group use the platform daily.
-This report also found that 60% of 52-71 year olds are active users of the social network.
+As it currently stands, Facebook is most favoured with those in the 23-37 age bracket, with a recent survey finding that 80% of people within this group use the platform daily.
+This report also found that 60% of 52-71-year-olds are active users of the social network.

 9. Everything is not what it seems